All Episodes

 They can't.

-This is this is now coming to a head.
+This is now coming to a head.

-Republicans and those two committees, Oversight and Judiciary are doing their job.
+Republicans and those two committees, oversight and judiciary, are doing their job.

-Uh thanks, John Solomon, editor-in-chief, Justin News.com, investigator reporter.
+Thanks, John Solomon, editor-in-chief, justthenews.com, investigator reporter.

 We always appreciate it, John.